 Sweet & Tasty Treats by Kristen Rask

 Soft & Snuggly Cacti by Jana Whitley

 Fun & Furry Animals by Kristen Rask

 Cute & Cuddly Animals by Kristen Rask

 Your kids can create their own crochet buddies to gift, sell, or even turn into cool keychains!
 To be honest, as an adult I LOVED each of these sets.
 Any of them make fantastic gifts to someone interested in crochet!
-You can buy these directly from Quarto and some of them are available on Amazon.

 5. Make Your Own Music Box Kit:

 This Mechanical Music Box kit is fantastic for fine motor skills and creating your own music!
 You can literally punch out your own music on this hand fed music box!
 We purchased this for my son for Christmas because he is crazy about music boxes and how cool is it to be able to create your own music?!